Cool-Cole/ttdbg8080/src/readme.md

 ### Time Travel Debugging

 The emulator/debugger facilitates the ability to step backwards in program execution.
 To accomplish this, the emulator simply reruns the program back to the desired point in execution.
 Breakpoints are kept and still checked for while the emulator reruns the program.
+At this point any modifications to the program by the user are not preserved when this action occurs.

 ## Disclaimer